 Customization and Integration

-Q1: Explain the many methods by which Salesforce can be integrated with other systems:
+Q1: Describe the various methods that Salesforce can integrate with other systems.

-Q2: Explain how you would use REST API in Salesforce?
+Q2: Explain how you would use the REST API in Salesforce.

 Q4: How would you modify Salesforce to accommodate particular business requirements?

-• Visualforce pages: Use Visualforce to create unique user interfaces.
+- Visualforce pages: Utilize Visualforce to design custom user interfaces.

-• Lightning components: Utilize the Lightning framework to create reusable components.
+- Lightning components: Utilize the Lightning framework to develop reusable components.

 Getting Ready for an Interview with Salesforce